arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/post_api_collection.md

 If a server fails, this is detected automatically and one of the servers holding copies take over, usually without an error being reported.

+@RESTBODYPARAM{minreplicationFactor,integer,optional,int64}
+(optional, default is 1): in a cluster, this attribute determines how many desired copies of each shard are kept on different DBServers.
+The value 1 means that only one copy (no synchronous replication) is kept.
+A value of k means that desired k-1 replicas are kept.
+If in a failover scenario a shard of a collection has less than minReplicationFactor many insync followers it will go into "read-only" mode and will reject writes until enough followers are insync again.

+**In more detail**: Having `minReplicationFactor == 1` means as soon as a "master-copy" is available of the data writes are allowed.
+Having `minReplicationFactor > 1` requires additional insync copies on follower servers to allow writes.

 @RESTBODYPARAM{distributeShardsLike,string,optional,string}
 (The default is *""*): in an Enterprise Edition cluster, this attribute binds the specifics of sharding for the newly created collection to follow that of a